 1. Thou shalt always prepare adequately for travel by getting vaccinated and investing in travel insurance.

 As most of you know I am terrified of pretty much everything.
 Swimming, heights, birds… The list goes on.
 Despite a wealth of phobias that would make Scooby Doo jealous, my primary fear is getting sick on the road.
-A lot of people seem to believe that it will never happen to them, until it does.
+A lot of people seem to believe that it will never happen to them until it does.
 To help with staying healthy on the road, always make sure you are covered by travel insurance and get the appropriate vaccinations before you travel.
 The only thing worse than being ill whilst travelling is being flown home because of it.

 2. Thou shalt say yes, regardless of how terrifying it may seem at the time.

 Forgive me, for I have sinned.
-Without doubt, this is the commandment I find it most difficult to follow.
+Without a doubt, this is the commandment I find it most difficult to follow.
 Jumping into the unknown has never been easy but if you pluck up the courage to do it, you will never regret it.
 Someone once said, ‘Life begins when you say yes’.
 Never was there a truer word spoken.

 3. Thou shalt keep an open mind and learn from thy neighbours.